arielgee/Sage-Like/.misc/tasks.md

 * resize large images in feed-item description
 * Unify font size in feed-item description
 * add 'mark all as read' 'mark all as unread' to the context menu for the tree view.
+* only the item with the focus has the outline marker
 ---

 #### Next